-Norwalk Charter Revision Commission’s draft coming into focus
+Norwalk Charter Revision Commission's draft coming into focus | Nancy on Norwalk

 Attorney Thomas Mooney, representing the Board, pointed out that documents are available under the Freedom of Information Act.
 The level of detail being laid out for reporting “would suggest that the City is in charge of what textbook to buy, or what reasons to settle (a lawsuit).
 So we just don’t see the benefit to the City in getting into the intricate workings of the Board of Ed as it does its job on behalf of the residents of Norwalk.”

 Another drafted passage said the BoE and its employees would cooperate with City officials and Boards.
-BoE member Kara Nelson Baekey called it “demeaning” and asked that it be removed.
+BoE member Kara Nelson Baekey called the passage “demeaning” and asked that it be removed.

 Mednick called it “pretty standard” and asked, “What’s the problem with cooperation?”

 “It doesn’t really seem to go both ways,” Baekey replied.
 “It’s almost as if the Board of Ed and the superintendent have been insubordinate.
-That’s how I interpreted it.
+That’s how I interpreted it.”

 Brescia said the same language was in the draft for every department.